madnuttah/unbound-docker/README.md

 ## What is Unbound

-Unbound is a validating, recursive, caching DNS resolver.
+_Unbound is a validating, recursive, caching DNS resolver._

-It is designed to be fast and lean and incorporates modern features based on open standards.
+_It is designed to be fast and lean and incorporates modern features based on open standards.
-Late 2019, Unbound has been rigorously audited, which means that the code base is more resilient than ever.
+Late 2019, Unbound has been rigorously audited, which means that the code base is more resilient than ever._

+Source:
 > [unbound.net](https://unbound.net/)

 ## About this Image